-If you'd like to learn more about the Collective Impact mindset, check out this article that drives our work or listen to the first seven minutes of this TED Talk by Kevin Sweeney of Worcester Polytechnic Institute. www.ted.org
+If you'd like to learn more about the Collective Impact mindset, check out this article that drives our work or listen to the first seven minutes of this TED Talk (www.ted.org) by Kevin Sweeney of Worcester Polytechnic Institute.
+In addition, SAM has published a Research Brief outlining samples of the Collective Impact/Collaborative Action Process applied locally.

 SAM develops an active advocacy agenda supporting our county’s schools at every opportunity, and encouraging state and national policy in support of academic achievement in Spartanburg County.
 What we learn is often impactful beyond geographic county lines, engaging us in advocacy issues throughout South Carolina.

 SAM publishes progress updates on academic performance, and on Partners’ efforts to reach our county-wide goals.
-Our starting point was documented in SAM Preface, published in May 2014, folled by SAM Chapter 1 and, SAM Chapter 2.
-Chapter 3 is in progress.
+Our starting point was documented in SAM Preface, published in May 2014, followed by SAM Chapter 1, SAM Chapter 2, and our latest report, SAM Chapter 3.

 Rather than addressing one point on the educational journey, the Movement seeks to coordinate improvements at every stage, from cradle to career.